playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-3-4bb6/index.md

 export class BookingFeaturePassengerInfoModule {}
 ```

-<figcaption>Passenger info feature Angular module with route configuration for its entry point component.</figcaption>
+> Passenger info feature Angular module with route configuration for its entry point component.

 Nice!
 Now we've prepared our feature library to be hooked up to the feature shell library's routing configuration.